Publication Ethics

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

-Acknowledgement of Sources
+Acknowledgment of Sources

 Reviewers should identify relevant published work that has not been cited by the authors.
 Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
 A reviewer should also call to the Editorial Board's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.